-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 If power outage and faults cause the power stage to be de-energized, the motor may increase its speed until it reaches a mechanical stop.

 MOTOR WITHOUT BRAKING EFFECT